Igneous Geology: Geochemistry, Geochronology and Volcanology EARTH4072

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses$reassessOppTxt

 The aim of this course is to develop students' understanding of fundamental processes in igneous geology.
-This will include: determining mantle sources and tectonic settings; magma genesis and evolution; the geochronology of rocks and the rates of igneous processes; and volcanic hazards and their monitoring techniques.
-Aspects of petrogenesis, physical volcanology and hazards will be evaluated in the field.
+This will include: determining mantle sources; magma genesis and evolution; the geochronology of rocks and the rates of igneous processes; and volcanic hazards and their monitoring techniques.
+Aspects of magmatic emplacement, physical volcanology and hazards will be evaluated in the field.

 Intended Learning Outcomes of Course